 A DIRE is established by an investment manager and a custodian bank.
 The investment manager and custodian bank of the DIRE shall fulfil their duties in good faith and in the interest of the DIRE.

-While based on current regulation, post-December 2017, an investment manager that manages a DIRE shall make sure that:
+Based on current regulation, post-December 2017, an investment manager that manages a DIRE shall make sure that6: